 After validating your email, you’ll arrive on the Weglot setup page.
 Enter your website URL (You must enter your own domain name, like “mywebsite.com”—not a temporary or localhost URL).

 Then, specify the original language of your website (the language you created it in), and the languages you want to translate it into.

 Click “Next” to go to the next step.

 In this step, you’ll add new DNS entries to your DNS record.

-Go to your Domain Name System provider (like GoDaddy, 1&1, Gandhi, etc), and find the DNS entries settings where you can add the new entries (CNAME / Aliases).
-If you are not sure how to do it or where it is, we can help you.
-Just email us at email@example.com.
+If you are not sure how to do this or where to find your DNS settings, we can help you.
+Just email us at firstname.lastname@example.org.

-Go to your FTP location and look for the “header.tpl” file in your Theme folder.
-Edit the theme file “header.tpl” and insert the code snippet just before the closing </head> tag.
+Go to your FTP base within PrestaShop and look for the “header.tpl” file in your Theme folder.
+Edit the theme file “header.tpl” to insert the code snippet (from your Weglot account page) just before the closing </head> tag.

 Log in to your Weglot account and then go to “Translations” tab to find all your translations and edit them.